This page without all items inlined.

 There are plans for 64-bit kernelland with 32-bit userland, which will notably permit to efficiently make use of more than 2 GiB memory and provide 4 GiB userland addressing space.

 A 64-bit GNU/Hurd is also coming soon, progress is tracked on 64-bit port!
 Hurd developers ported GNUMach to 64-bit some time ago.
 Then they started making significant progress on the x86_64 userland port in Feb 2023.
-As of May 2023, the 64-bit port works well enough to start all the essential Hurd servers, run /bin/sh, establish TCP/IP connections, and compile C. We are currently building 64-bit packages.
+As of September 2024, the Debian hurd-amd64 port works just like the hurd-i386, except for missing packages and more bugs, namely swapping issues with rumpdisk and deadlocking issues with libdiskfs/ext2fs.
+We are currently building 64-bit packages.
 We plan on supporting both a 32-bit and 64-bit Debian GNU/Hurd, only not both at the same time.
 However, there is no plan to fix the year 2038 concern on a 32-bit system.

 That being said, you can always run a 32-bit version on a 64-bit machine, it just works, processes are just limited to a couple GiB available memory.